 Through these courses you'll get practical knowledge of how to apply Biomimicry to your own design, get a learn biomimicry certificate which is recognised globally (and endorsed by the Biomimicry Institute), and so much more.
 Check out our courses here today.

-If you have a project or idea and are looking to build it with Biomimicry in mind, join our 6-month Practitioners course to get hands-on with Nature.
+If you have a project or idea and are looking to build it with Biomimicry in mind, join our 6-month Biomimicry Practitioner Programme to get hands-on with Nature.